-Frozen Salad – This frosty jello salad is an explosion of cranberry flavor!
-With pineapple chunks and lots of sweet cool whip, it’s a must try dessert that’s especially popular for the holidays.
+Frozen Cranberry Salad – This frosty salad is an explosion of cranberry flavor!
+With pineapple chunks and loads of sweet cool whip, it’s a must try dessert that’s especially popular for the holidays.

 In my family, Jello salad is served at every holiday.
 We’re not necessarily picky about what form it comes in, but have it we must.

 Sometimes we keep it simple and go with a classic bowl of jello and cool whip.
 Sometimes, it’s something fancier like Strawberry Pretzel Jello.

 Here’s the problem I have with Jello: there is never enough room in the refrigerator to store it after dinner.

 When we’re talking holidays, we’re talking LEFTOVERS of everything.